ranseier86/DayZ-FooBarLand/docs/dayz-editor/objectspawner.md

 <img src="https://github.com/ranseier86/DayZ-FooBarLand/blob/main/docs/dayz-editor/img/cfggameplayjson.png">

-objectSpawnersArr is the array of file to be loaded at server start. you can add multiple files by comma seperation. this example shows two file to be loaded.
+objectSpawnersArr is the array of files to be loaded at server start. you can add multiple files by comma seperation. this example shows two file to be loaded.
 ```
 "objectSpawnersArr": ["custom\\Lights.json", "custom\\Example.json"],
 ```